LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/elements/layer.md

 #### Default Prim
 As discussed in more detail in our [composition](../composition/overview.md) section, the default prim specifies the default root prim to import via reference and payload arcs.
 If it is not specified, the first prim in the layer is used, that is not [abstract](./prim.md#primSpecifier) (not a prim with a class specifier) and that is [defined](./prim.md#primSpecifier) (has a `Sdf.SpecifierDef` define specifier), unless we specify them explicitly.
-We cannot specify nested prim paths, the path must be in the root (`Sdf.Path("/example").IsRootPrimPath()` must return `True`), setting an invalid path will not error, but it will not working when referencing/payloading the file.
+We cannot specify nested prim paths, the path must be in the root (`Sdf.Path("/example").IsRootPrimPath()` must return `True`).
+Setting an invalid path will not cause an error, but it will not work when referencing or payloading the file.

 We typically use this in asset layers to specify the root prim that is the asset.